 The ViacomCBS-owned Pluto TV launched in 2014 and has grown quickly since.
-The service now has more than 22 million monthly active users in the U.S. It also operates in Europe and has plans to roll out in Latin America soon.
+As of November 2020, the service has more than 28 million monthly active users in the U.S. It also operates in Europe and has plans to roll out in Latin America soon.
 Unlike live TV streaming services such as Sling TV Hulu with Live TV and YouTube TV, Pluto curates free content that's already available on the web.

 - Best cable TV alternatives for live viewing

 - These are the best streaming services

 - Cut the cord: How to ditch cable TV for good

 What is Pluto TV?